Emergency Calling (E911)

 How It Works

-1. Register an emergency address for the user via POST /v1/me/emergency-address
+- Register an emergency address for the user with

-4. 911 calls route with location — when the user dials 911, DialStack includes the registered address so the PSAP can dispatch to the correct location
+network.changedevent.
+Prompt the user to confirm or register a location valid for the new network. - 911 calls route with location — when the user dials 911, DialStack includes the bound address so the PSAP can dispatch to the correct location.

 city: 'San Francisco',